ljcleo/NeuNetTwo/Part I/readme.md

 Neural Network &amp; Deep Learning Final Project (Part I)

-## Cityscapes path

-utils/config.py has the dataset/directory information.
-Please update CITYSCAPES_DIR as the preferred Cityscapes directory.
-You can download this dataset from https://www.cityscapes-dataset.com/.

 ## Inference on cityscapes

 To run inference, you should first put the model in the the directory `checkpoints/`, then put the images that you want into the directory `data/leftImg8bit`.